admjacqus/BabeZine-env/README.md

 #### Step 8: The 5min Install
 OK, your server should still be up, if not click the 'Start Servers' button & wait for your servers to start up.

-You can now, in your prefered browser, go to  [https://localhost:8888/BabeZine](https://localhost:8888/BabeZine)
+You can now, in your preferred browser, go to  [https://localhost:8888/BabeZine](https://localhost:8888/BabeZine)

 Select your Language, then on the next screen, your Database info from Step 6.

 * Database Name = babeZine_db
 * User Name = root
 * Password = root
-* Tabel Prefix = _wp
+* Table Prefix = _wp

 Click "submit"

-Now, enter the Site Title and your prefered credentials.
+Now, enter the Site Title and your preferred credentials.
 This is what you will use to log in to the WordPress dashboard later, so make a note of these.
 (Your site is local so don't worry about Privacy)

 * Site Title = Missguided

 Click "Install WordPress"

 Now, let's run through what we've done.
 You now have a local server running on your machine, which hosts a MySQL database and WordPress.
-The databse has stored your login credentials, and WordPress is at your beck-and-call.
-To create a carbon copy of the live Missgudied Blog, we will now replace some of the core WordPress files with those fo the real thing.
+The database has stored your login credentials, and WordPress is at your beck-and-call.
+To create a carbon copy of the live Missguided Blog, we will now replace some of the core WordPress files with those fo the real thing.

 #### Step 9: Clone the Repo